 Julie Hueller, Manager, Racine Collaborative for Children’s Mental Health, Racine Unified School District

-Jenny Miller, Manager of School-Based Mental Health Services, Children’s Hospital of Wisconsin-Community Services
+Jenny Miller, Manager of School-Based Mental Health Services, Children’s Wisconsin – Community Services

 Andrea Mitchell, Wellness Program Supervisor, Lutheran Social Services of Wisconsin & Upper Michigan